BandarALkatheri/luxfashion_app/README.md

 ### Product Details & Cart Screens

 ### Overview 📙
-## The Flutter Grocery UI is a visually captivating and fully functional User Interface template for a grocery shopping application.
-This project aims to provide developers with a ready-to-use and customizable UI foundation, helping them to build delightful shopping apps quickly.
+## The application is an e-commerce store built using the Clean Architecture to create a comprehensive online shopping experience.
+The project aims to provide a ready-to-use and customizable foundation for developers, helping them build fantastic shopping apps quickly.

 ### Features 🌟